 He is preceded in death by his parents, Thomas and Mary, and ten siblings: Helen (Nick) Sedar, Frank Stytz, Ann (Walter) Zepelak, Caroline (Andy) Payton, Theresa (Leo) Moraski, Louie (Marie) Stytz, John (Jenny) Stytz, Margie (Robert) Thoren, Elenore (Carl) Rego and Julie (Robert) Solley.

 Per Tony’s wishes, cremation rites have been accorded.

 A private graveside service will be held in Abraham Lincoln National Cemetery where Tony will receive full military honors at a later date.

 Memorial contributions may be made as gifts in Tony’s memory to St. Jude Children’s Hospital which Tony donated to throughout his life, or the Wounded Warrior Project.

-To send flowers to Anthony "Tony" J Stytz's family, please visit our floral section.
+To send flowers to Anthony "Tony" J Stytz's family, please visit our floral store.